-Membership is open for 2017 please see below *
+Membership is open for 2019 (New cyclists from March 2019) please see below *

 It’s a requirement of joining that you take out a Cycling Ireland or IVCA licence, it covers everyone involved from an insurance point of view.
 These leisure and race licences provide third party, personal accident insurance, and general club coverage for spins and events should you or one of your fellow members need to claim in the unfortunate case of an accident.

-*Sunday groups depart at 9.30 am from Clontarf GAA club.
+*Sunday Spin for registered club members only, departs at 9.00 am from Clontarf GAA club.
 Any changes due to weather or club supported events will be updated on our Website/Facebook Page or Twitter feed so always advisable to check if in doubt.

 This is an ideal spin for beginners to experience riding in a group as its not too long.